recursehex/Hybrid/docs/type-system.md

 ### Strings and Unicode

 `string` values are stored as UTF-16 sequences.
 Every string literal is emitted as a 16-bit array that shares a single global instance: identical literals point at the same address, so pointer equality works while still representing Unicode text correctly.
-Character literals adopt the consumer’s width, so `'😊'` becomes a 32-bit `lchar` in wide contexts, but narrows to `char`/`schar` if it fits the target range.
+Character literals adopt the consumer's width, so `'😊'` becomes a 32-bit `lchar` in wide contexts, but narrows to `char`/`schar` if it fits the target range.
 Use the sized character aliases (`schar`, `char`, `lchar`) when you need to control storage explicitly.

 ## Variable Declarations